DeclarativeHub/Bond/README.md

 Bond was created with two goals in mind: simple to use and simple to understand.
 One might argue whether the former implies the latter, but Bond will save you some thinking because both are true in this case.
 Its foundation are few simple classes - everything else are extensions and syntactic sugars.

 **Note: This document describes Bond v4.
 If you are using a previous version of the framework, check out the [Migration to Bond v4](#migration) section.
-Bond v4 will be the only officially supported version for Swift 2.0.**
+Bond v4 is the only officially supported version for Swift 2.0.**

 ## What can it do?